 Human Anatomy and Physiology is the study of the structure and function of the body and how those parts relate to one another.
 The course begins at the molecular/cellular level and proceeds through the study of tissues and organ systems.
 Discussions on disease and injuries are an integral part of the course.
 Dissections of animal organs and a fetal pig will also be performed.
-This is a college level anatomy and physiology class.
 Fee: \$27.80/yr